SpiritAxolotl/woah-its-rex/README.md

 - [x] Fix white hearts not having logs? (on pick 6?)
 - [ ] Fix XY coords on "location" being NaN sometimes?
   - it's persistent ughh
+  - when is it safe to check this off
 - [ ] Make the audio work properly (completely untested)
 - [x] Fix inventory variant being set to 0 sometimes
 - [ ] Fix whatever causes the game to either freeze for a bit or just stop mining when automining
+  - Probably a performance issue that can be solved with optimizing code
-- [ ] Fix latest spawns not displaying when it should be ???
+- [ ] Fix latest spawns not displaying when it should be ??? \[medium priority\]
-- [ ] Combine data-old.js with data.js (using "data\["version"\]" to differentiate the different save files)
+- [ ] Fix index completion highlighting on ores themselves (only doesn't work for some ores)

 ## New features
 - [x] Softcode things that will be harder to scale